heimrichhannot/contao-twig-templates-bundle/README.md

 -------------- |-----------
 `inputPrepend` | Content to be added before the input (within input-group-prepend).
 Overrides other prepended elements.
 `inputAppend`  | Content to be added after the input (within input-group-append).
 Overrides other appended elements.
+`inline`       | Input will be displayed horizontal.
+Only for checkboxes and radio buttons.